hassanhabib/The-Standard/Services/Processings/Processings.md

 On the left side of Processing services is pure local functionality, models and architecture.
 Starting from the Processing services themselves, there should be no trace or track of any native or non-local models in the system.

 ## 2. Charachteristics
-As Processing services in general are combinators of multiple primitive-level functions to produce a higher-order business logic. but they have much more charactristics than just that, let's talk about those here.
+Processing services in general are combiners of multiple primitive-level functions to produce a higher-order business logic. but they have much more charactristics than just that, let's talk about those here.

 ### 2.0 Language
 The language used in processing services define the level of complexity and the capabilities it offers.